 Placement tests in chemistry, mathematics and foreign languages are administered by these departments during Orientation.
-These examinations offer entering freshmen the opportunity to show the extent of their preparation, while simultaneously allowing department heads or advisers to determine the level at which entering freshmen begin college work.
-For additional mathematics placement information, consult the departmental section of this Bulletin.
+These examinations offer entering freshmen the opportunity to show the extent of their preparation, while simultaneously allowing departments to determine the level at which entering freshmen begin college work.